delzadbamji/instagram-clone/README.md

 Hope you enjoy using it as much as I enjoyed building it.

-If you want to clone my project to add features, you may need to add your own key-values for firestore to work in your own implementation.
+If you want to clone my project to add features, you may need to add your own env for firestore to work in your own implementation.

 I shall soon deploy this implementation on a website and make it accessible for use.